pawelserkowski-lang/Regis-AIStudio/README.md

 1. Ensure `metadata.json` requests microphone permissions.
 2. Serve the root directory using a static server (or the provided AI Studio environment).
 3. The `index.html` will bootstrap React and load `index.tsx`.

-## 7. Troubleshooting

-*   **Live Mode Silence:** Ensure your browser has granted Microphone permissions.
-The Live API uses raw PCM data; if the network is slow, audio buffering might occur.
-*   **Video Generation Delay:** Veo model generation is asynchronous and can take 10-60 seconds.
-The UI handles polling, but do not close the tab during generation.
-*   **Persistence:** If data is not saving, check if your browser blocks `localStorage` or if you are in Incognito/Private mode.

 ---
 *EPS AI SOLUTIONS // SYSTEM END OF FILE*